 Drivers should always be prepared to stop when they see a tram slowing down.
 When a tram stops at a tram stop, a driver travelling in the same direction as the tram must stop and give way to any tram passenger crossing the road between the tram and the roadside.
 If the driver is behind the rear of a tram when it stops, the driver must stop before passing the rear of the tram.
 This rule does not apply when the tram stops at the far left side of the road (e.g. at stops known as kerbside stops, where the road narrows to one lane in each direction) or where the tram stop is separated by a safety zone, dividing strip or traffic island.

-The driver must remain stationary until the doors close and all passengers have cleared the road.
+The driver must remain stationary until the doors on the same side as the driver close and all passengers have cleared the road.
 The driver may than proceed, but may not exceed 10km/h while passing the tram.
 This ensures the safety of tram passengers.

-If the tram remains stopped but its doors are closed and no pedestrians are crossing the road, or a uniformed employee of a public transport operator directs the driver to pass the tram, the driver can proceed past the tram at no faster than 10km/h.
+If the tram remains stopped but its doors are closed and no pedestrians are crossing the road, or a uniformed employee of a public transport operator or police officer directs the driver to pass the tram, the driver can proceed past the tram at no faster than 10km/h.

 Unless otherwise indicated by a sign, a driver must not park or stop within 20 meters of the approach side of a tram stop.

 A tram passenger must not cross the road to get on a tram until the tram has stopped at the tram stop.
 When getting off a tram passengers must cross to the nearest footpath and must not stay on the road longer than necessary.

 A safety zone is a platform or marked area on a road which separates vehicles from trams for the protection of pedestrians boarding or leaving trams.
 A driver must not drive on a tram safety zone.
 Drivers must drive to the left of the safety zone at a speed that does not endanger pedestrians crossing the road to or from the safety zone.